 Houseplants hate drafty areas, and extreme cold or hot blasts of air can kill them.
 Yikes!
 I don’t want that to happen to your indoor plants.
 So in this post, I’m going to talk about common drafty areas, signs that your plant is suffering, and ways to avoid this problem in the first place.

 Many people think of houseplants as a decorations, and don’t pay much attention to where they display them.
-But it’s important to remember that they are living creatures that require certain conditions in order to thrive.
+But it’s important to remember that they are living creatures, and they require certain conditions in order to thrive.

-You might now know it, but one of the important factors for successfully growing houseplants is temperature.
+You might not know it, but one of the most important factors for successfully growing houseplants is temperature.
 Indoor plants are very sensitive to extreme temperatures.
 Placing them in a hot or cold drafty area can kill them pretty quickly.

 Houseplants Don’t Like Drafts

 So many times I see people put their houseplants next to a fireplace or air conditioner, near an exterior door, or even on top of an ugly old radiator.
 These are all popular places to display indoor plants, but they can end up creating a lethal environment.